tak1n/tak1n.github.io/index.markdown

 ### Core skills

 - Ruby
+- Ruby on Rails
-- JavaScript/TypeScript
+- TypeScript
 - NodeJS
+- NestJS
 - PostgreSQL
 - MongoDB
 - Redis
 - Docker
 - Kubernetes
+- CI/CD

-I started my career with PHP where I mainly worked with [Symfony](https://symfony.com/) and [eZ Publish](https://github.com/ezsystems/ezpublish-community).
+I started my career with [PHP](https://www.php.net/) where I mainly worked with [Symfony](https://symfony.com/) and [eZ Publish](https://github.com/ezsystems/ezpublish-community).
 Then moved on to [Ruby](https://www.ruby-lang.org/en/) and mainly using [Rails](https://rubyonrails.org/) as framework of choice.
-Nowadays I am learning more JavaScript and [TypeScript](https://www.typescriptlang.org/) which I am using together with [NodeJS](https://nodejs.dev/) on the back-end by leveraging [NestJS](https://nestjs.com) as framework of choice.
+Nowadays I am learning more JavaScript and [TypeScript](https://www.typescriptlang.org/) which I am using together with [NodeJS](https://nodejs.dev/) on the back-end by leveraging [NestJS](https://nestjs.com).

-[Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) are a constant companion as well and my knowledge of it increase every day I have the chance to use it.
+[Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) are a constant companion as well and my knowledge of it increase every day I have the chance of using it.

 # Non coding